Alan and Michael Perry

 Alan and Michael Perry (born 1961) are former Citadel Miniatures designers, and two of the most renowned and prolific sculptors for the miniature wargaming hobby.
 They worked for Games Workshop from 1978 until 2014, and during that time worked on most of the company's miniature ranges.

-In addition, they were former sculptors for Wargames Foundry, helped found Warhammer Historical Wargames and now run the relatively new company "Perry miniatures", for which they produce historical miniatures.
+In addition, they were former sculptors for Wargames Foundry, helped found Warhammer Historical Wargames and now run the company Perry Miniatures, for which they produce historical miniatures.
 They have also taken part in reenactments of historical battles and have illustrated a number of books on military history for Osprey Publishing.
 They currently live in Nottingham, England.

 Life

 Alan and Michael are twin brothers, sometimes referred to either as the Perry Brothers or the Perry Twins, who were born in 1961 and brought up in North London.
 They have played wargames since the age of 10, and are avid collectors of antique armour, weapons and other militaria.
-They studied art at A-levels, and started sculpting freelance for Games Workshop in 1978, while still in school.
+They studied art at A-levels, and started sculpting freelance for Citadel Miniatures in 1978, while still in school.
 They joined the company in 1980, and were the longest-serving members of the Games Workshop Design Studio.